Amarfas/FateGrandFarm/README.md

  2. On the 1st row, input a string with the word 'Bronze' on the column where you want to start reading drop data.
  3. Also on the 1st row, input a string with the word 'Monument' on the column that starts where Monuments are input.
  4. Input Free Quest data on each subsequent row.
 FGF will skip rows whose 3rd column are not integers.
  5. The 1st column is where the 'Singularity' or 'Lost Belt' Name goes.
-The naming convention should follow that used in 'fgf_config' if you want 'Last Area' to work.
-Worth noting that FGF looks for whether or not string fragments are found in the Singularity to decide if it should stop reading data (so 'Last Area' = 'Pluribus' will case it to stop reading at 'E Pluribus Unum').
  6. The 2nd column is where the Quest Name goes.
  7. The 3rd column is where the AP Cost goes.
  8. The 4th column is where the Type goes, if you want 'Training Grounds Half AP' and 'Bleach Cap' to work.
 FGF looks for the strings 'Daily' and 'Bleach' to apply these conditions, respectively.